The Australian dream team, that wasn’t

 Then there is Berkeley Capital International Limited, as well as Berkeley Capital Group Ltd. Both are registered as overseas companies incorporated in a secrecy haven, the British Virgin Islands (BVI), which has been an enduring centre of international corporate controversy.

 While it is legal to incorporate companies in the BVIs, it is worth noting that it presents a range of taxation and transparency concerns.
 For instance, one cannot ascertain the ultimate ownership of Berkeley Capital International Limited, as it is owned by a company that employs a nominee shareholder, Newhaven Trustees (BVI) Limited.
-Similarly, the owners of the Hong Kong company Sovereign (China) Limited – which holds the majority of shares in Berkeley Capital Group Ltd – cannot be revealed due to the current inability for the public to verify ultimate ownership in the territory.
+Similarly, the owners of the Hong Kong company Sovereign (China) Limited – which holds the shares in Berkeley Capital Group Ltd – cannot be revealed due to the current inability for the public to verify ultimate ownership in the territory.

 IPA registration documents for overseas companies indicate that Berkeley Capital Group Ltd started carrying on business in PNG in September 2011, managing overseas properties for PNG clients, while Berkeley Capital International Limited started operating in PNG during February 2014 with its main activity being the ‘sales of properties.’